Specific Learning Differences (SpLD) Tutors

 Initial Recommendations/Tutor Matching

 When you have your funding in place and have received notification from your funding body, you can be matched with a SpLD Specialist Tutor.
-You should contact the Student Disability Service and request this support, as this will not be arranged otherwise.
+You should contact the named supplier listed on your funding award letter to request this support, as this will not be arranged otherwise.
 Your name will be added to a list with details of which days and times are suitable.
 A tutor will then be identified and asked to make arrangements to meet you.
 Prior to being matched with a SpLD Tutor, you are expected to have attended your IT Tuition.

 Initial Meeting with the Tutor